AgungAryansyah/quizit/Readme.md

 Quizit is a educational web app made as a final project for a web app development class in university.

+## **Submitted Code**

+If you wanted to check the state of the repo when it was submitted, you can visit the [submisson tag](https://github.com/AgungAryansyah/quizit/releases/tag/submission)

 ## Prerequisites

 * **Git:** You'll need Git installed to clone the repository.